Virtual Front Desk Receptionist

 What Is the Role of a Reception Desk?

-What Is the Difference Between a Receptionist and a Front Desk?
+What Is the Difference Between a Receptionist and a Front Desk Employee?

 The two terms are closely related, and are often used interchangeably.
 In general, a receptionist has a smaller scope of responsibilities, mainly answering incoming calls and routing them to the correct staff member to help.
 A front desk worker often has a wider scope, potentially answering calls, taking payments, making reservations, or checking on account status.
 These terms are more common in industries that require multiple staff to deal with the volume of incoming calls and questions, like hospitality.

-For many virtual receptionist companies, including Berkshire Receptionists, a virtual receptionist is actually acting in the role of a front desk.
+For many virtual receptionist companies, including Berkshire Receptionists, a virtual receptionist is actually acting in the role of a front desk employee.
 Because they are able to help callers do things like make appointments and pay their outstanding balances, virtual receptionists are even more valuable to your company’s success.
+Their value is partially due to their 24/7 availability—which means customers get help at any time they need, rather than only during business hours.
+Such a large availability helps businesses boost their reputation among their customers.
+This is because they get to speak to a live person rather than navigating through frustrating automated menus.
+Plus remote front desk employees are more cost-effective—saving businesses thousands of dollars per month over an in-house receptionist.

 How Does a Virtual Reception Work?